What is Shinsei No. 6? Learn more about the secrets of yeast No. 6 to recommended snacks [Akita Prefecture]

 55%

-Reference: Shinsei Sake Brewery Co., Ltd. “NO.6”
+Reference: Aramasa Sake Brewery Co., Ltd. "NO. 6"

-6What is No. Yeast?
+6What is No. 1 yeast?

-It was then harvested as a high quality yeast from Shinsei's moromi, and is still cultivated and sold by the Japan Brewing Association, a public interest incorporated foundation, and is "Kyokai No. 6 Yeast."
+Later, it was extracted from Aramasa's mash as a superior yeast, and is still cultivated and sold by the Brewery Society of Japan, a public interest incorporated foundation .
+This is the "Kyokai No. 6 Yeast."

-Reference: Japan Brewery Association “New Yeast Story”
+Reference: Brewery Association of Japan, "New Story of Yeast"

 Ingredients (for 1 person)

-• Butterbur leaves (1 piece)
+• Butterbur leaves (1 stalk)

-• Salad oil (1/2 teaspoon)
+• salad oil (1/2 teaspoon)

 • Miso (1 teaspoon)